aws-samples/service-catalog-engine-for-terraform-os/README.md

 ### Create a python virtual environment
 1. Create the virtual environment in directory `venv` by running the command `python3 -m venv venv`
-1. Activate the newly created pythong virtual environment `. venv/bin/activate`
+1. Activate the newly created python virtual environment `. venv/bin/activate`

 Note: Once done running all python commands call `deactivate` to stop using the virtual environment.